lightstep/terraform-provider-lightstep/docs/resources/alert.md

 Optional:

-- `is_no_data` (Boolean) When set to true, a notification will be sent when the alert query returns no data.
-When false, notifications will not be sent when the alert query returns no data.
+- `is_no_data` (Boolean) If true, a notification will be sent when the alert query returns no data.
+If false, notifications will not be sent in this scenario.
 - `operand` (String) Required when at least one threshold (Critical, Warning) is defined.
 Indicates whether the alert should trigger when the value is above the threshold or below the threshold.
 - `thresholds` (Block List, Max: 1) Optional values defining the thresholds at which this alert should transition into Critical or Warning states.
 If a particular threshold is not specified, the alert will never transition into that state. (see [below for nested schema](#nestedblock--composite_alert--alert--expression--thresholds))